Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

       <p>
         FabCo is a prosthetics-only central fabrication facility in Nashville, Tennessee, where clinics send casts, scans, test sockets, and detailed instructions.
-Technicians use these materials to build a custom device, which is then returned to the prosthetist for fitting.
+Technicians use these materials to build either a test socket or a definitive socket, which is then returned to the prosthetist for fitting.
 Each job moves through a series of specialized processes involving model preparation, plastic thermoforming, lamination, machining, finishing, and assembly.